 Ingrown toenails are a very treatable foot condition.
 In minor cases, soaking the affected area in salt or antibacterial soaps will not only help with the ingrown nail itself, but also help prevent any infections from occurring.
 In more severe cases, surgery is an option.
 In either case, speaking to your podiatrist about this condition will help you get a better understanding of specific treatment options that are right for you.

-If you have any questions please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Ingrown Toenail Care

 Geriatric (elderly) people may be prone to foot problems, which may include ingrown toenails, corns, and calluses.
 A reason for this may be their inability to cut their own toenails due to poor eyesight or loss of mobility.
 A qualified caregiver should be able to cut toenails properly.
 Ideally, toenails should be kept short, as more problems tend to arise if the nails are too long.
 The shorter they are, the less risk there is of breaking a nail.
 As we age, it’s beneficial to stay healthy and active.
 However, it’s important to remember to practice proper foot care.
 A podiatrist should be consulted to learn the best options for correct maintenance and treatments.